 - Caretakers at NICU.
 There are specialised personnel who care for the babies in the NICU.
 These include neonatal nurse practitioners, nurses on shifts, a neonatologist, a respiratory therapist and a nutritionist among others.
 Basically, there are a lot of specialists who are responsible for your baby in the NICU.

-Initially, the NICU may look scary, but once your baby is settled, it is in this place that he/she will receive tailor-made care.
+Initially, the NICU may look scary, but once your baby is settled, it is in this place that they will receive specialised care.
 This is a crucial step after a preemie’s birth.

 This means, while they may not necessarily show any symptoms during early childhood, complications can impact the child’s life later.